expz/linux-profile/README.md

 Then give .bashrc a quick check to see whether any lines (esp. directories to add to the path) should be uncommented.

-To use the personalized settings for Eclipse, the `eclipse.ini` file should be copied to the directory containing the `eclipse` executable.